kyang5/coursedescriptions/source/courses/comp383.rst

 Description
 --------------------

-This course presents an algorithmic focus to problems in computational biology.
+This course presents an algorithmic focus on problems in computational biology.
 As such it is built on earlier courses on algorithms and bioinformatics.
-Problems and solutions covered in this course include Gene Hunting, Sequence Comparison, Multiple Alignment, Gene Prediction, Trees and Sequences, Databases and Rapid sequence analysis.
+Problems and solutions covered in this course include Gene Hunting, Sequence Comparison, Multiple Alignment, Gene Prediction, Trees and Sequences, Databases, and Rapid sequence analysis.

 Outcome
 ------------